What Is Inpatient Detox Like?

 - Cocaine

 Support from loved ones is one of the main components of a strong recovery.
-If you are lacking this type of support system at home, a 24-hour treatment facility could be helpful to you, as it will surround you with individuals who want to see you recover safely.
+If you are lacking this type of support system at home, a 24-hour treatment facility could be helpful to you.
+This environment will surround you with individuals who want to see you recover safely.

-Some people live in an environment that is not conducive to recovery, whether drugs and alcohol are highly available at home, the individual lives with someone who does not want them to recover, or for some other reason.
+Some people live in an environment that is not conducive to recovery.
+For example, drugs and alcohol may be highly available at home, or the individual may live with someone who does not want them to recover.

 How Long Will Inpatient Detox Last?

-Different programs have different lengths.
 There are short-term and long-term detox programs as well as everything in between.
-Most facilities offer care in the range of
+Most facilities offer care in the range of:

 - 28 to 30 days